prosekit/prosekit/website/guide/marks/italic.md

 # Italic

-The `italic` mark is used to represent text that is emphasized in the document.
+The `italic` mark is used to represent text that is using an italicized type.
+It will be rendered as `<em>` element in HTML.

 <script setup>
 import { ExamplePlaygroundLazy } from '../../components/example-playground-lazy'